 The pump's duty cycle is the ratio of its on time to off time.
-The duty cycle ranges from 50% to 100% (always on), and the period is 10 seconds.
+The duty cycle ranges from 50% to 100% (always on; this is the default value), and the period is 10 seconds.
 Therefore, a duty cycle of 60% means that the pump is on for 6 seconds and off for four seconds.
 Duty cycling is employed by the instrument to clean the PID.
 A lower duty cycle has a greater effect on keeping the PID clean than a higher duty cycle.